Skip to content

 • block-cause changes between headroom, cooldown_backoff, and not_blocked

-• shed/restore cycle completions
+• limit/resume cycle completions

 • activation attempt lifecycle transitions and penalty changes